Fantasy Springs Resort Casino

 Fantasy Springs Resort Casino is a casino and hotel located southeast of Palm Springs near I-10 in Indio, California.
 It is owned and operated by the Cabazon Band of Cahuilla Indians, a federally recognized tribe.
 The hotel has 250 rooms and the casino consists of 1800 slot machines and video poker, 40 tables and 100000 sqft of special events center space.

 History

 The Indio Bingo Palace opened in 1991.
 In 1995, the Indio Bingo Palace closed and became the Fantasy Springs Casino.
 In October 2000, the casino underwent an expansion of its casino space.

 In July 2003, Fantasy Springs Casino broke ground on a $145 million resort and a 97,000 square foot conference center.

 The Fantasy Springs Hotel and Casino opened on December 21, 2004 by $200 million refurbishment.
 The property was designed by CallisonRTKL Inc. (Previously RTKL Associates Inc.)

 In late April 2007, the 18-hole Eagle Falls Golf Course at Fantasy Springs opened to the public.

+Fantasy Springs was a filming location for the 2014 film Welcome to Me starring Kristen Wiig.